MAIFEST (May Festival) Saturday, May 11, 2019

-Join us, Saturday, May 13th, as we open our historic Biergarten and celebrate Maifest featuring Alex Meixner.
-The Dining Room and Biergarten open at 4:00 p.m.
-Dinners will be available in the Dining Room before the Alex takes the stage.
-Our outside kitchen will open at 5:00 p.m.
+Join us, Saturday, May 11th, as we open our historic Biergarten and celebrate Maifest featuring Alex Meixner.
+Our Biergarten & outside kitchen will open at 5:00 p.m.
 Celebrate the return of warmer weather with this annual event highlighting German traditions and customs with food, song and dance, with musical entertainment provided by Alex Meixner.
-Enjoy our Biergarten as we open it for the summer season; enjoy German foods including our own-made fresh daily Apfelstrudel; enjoy performances by our GTV Edelweiss Schuhplattlers and Reading Liederkranz Singers; and enjoy our dining room and famous German menu under the direction of Executive Chef Marlis Pritz.
-This German Cultural Celebration is open to the public.
-Member admission price is $5.00.
-Guest and non-member admission price is $8.00.
-Parking is free.
+Enjoy our Biergarten as we open it for the summer season; enjoy German foods including our own-made fresh Apfelstrudel; enjoy performances by our GTV Edelweiss Schuhplattlers and Reading Liederkranz Singers; and enjoy our dining room and famous German menu.

 Our May Festival replicates Tanz in den Mai, the Dance into May, and traces its origins back thousands of years, with many variations and customs.
 It may be best known for its tradition of the Maypole dance and crowning of the Queen of the May.
 In Christian Europe, May celebrations often center around the Blessed Virgin Mary, and works of art, school skits, and so forth, Mary's head will often be adorned with flowers in a May crowning.